 Standard IV.C.
-The program leadership hires qualified staff who are competent in working with infants and toddlers and their families.
+The program leadership hires qualified staff who are competent in working with infants, toddlers, and preschoolers and their families.

 The effectiveness of the program depends on the staff.
-Staff must have an in-depth knowledge of infant and toddler development and be able to competently match activities to each child's developmental level and potential.
+Staff must have an in-depth knowledge of early childhood development and be able to competently match activities to each child's developmental level and potential.
 Staff should also understand the complex needs of families and be able to relate to them with sensitivity and understanding.
 Furthermore, staff is in the unique position of teaching parents to teach their children and must have skills in facilitating the parent/child dyad.
 The rewards of having a qualified staff are multiplied when staff is encouraged to regularly mentor each other to continue to improve their skills and level of effectiveness.

 - IV.C.1.
 The program staff members meet the minimum entry-level requirements for their role/responsibilities established by the funding agent. - IV.C.2.
 Staff members have formal training in child development theory and practice.
-They are able to demonstrate an understanding of how infants and toddlers develop and learn in the context of their families. - IV.C.3.
+They are able to demonstrate an understanding of how young children develop and learn in the context of their families. - IV.C.3.
 Staff members demonstrate the ability to establish meaningful, working relationships with parents and other family members. - IV.C.4.
 Staff members demonstrate knowledge of and respect for the unique ways in which adults learn, acquire skills, and adjust to change. - IV.C.5.
-Staff members have knowledge of and respect for cultural and linguistic diversity. - IV.C.6.
 The program staff is knowledgeable of and sensitive to the social, cultural, and linguistic diversity of the community.